redcraft-org/RedCraftChat/README.md

 # RedCraftBungeeChat

-A tchat plugin for Bungee that does live translation and much more
+A chat plugin for Bungee that does live translation and much more